ckespa.aubrielayne.com

 WHAT IS TITLE INSURANCE?

+Title insurance is different from other types of insurance you're fimiliar with.
 Title insurance protects real estate owners and lenders against any property loss or damage they might experience because

 of liens, encumbrances or defects in the title to the property.
-Each title insurance policy is subject to specific terms,

 HOW DOES TITLE INSURANCE DIFFER FROM OTHER INSURANCE?

+Traditional insurance gives you money in an event and assumes risk.
+Title Insurance eliminates risk.
 Insurance such as car, life, health, etc., protects against potential future events and is paid for with monthly or annual

 WHAT DOES IT COVER?